 - The recommended length for a podcast is roughly 20-30 minutes. - The author (or co-presenter) should introduce themselves and the speakers, the name of the journal the podcast is being hosted in, and the topic they will be discussing. - Ensure the author can be clearly heard and understood by testing their equipment before making the recording. - Avoid recording in large rooms with echo or background noise. - Authors should take pauses between statements wherever possible.
 This will make editing easier, especially if sections need to be removed following peer review.
 The pauses can also be removed during the editing process. - Adis encourage authors to cite references wherever possible.
-These can then be added to the transcript.
+These should then be added to the transcript.
+Authors should reference the transcript as they would with any scientific article (all statements should be supported by a reference, although some opinion is expected with the commentary article type).

 Adis welcome unsolicited podcast articles.
 Adis can create podcast articles if they are funded through a 'hands off' unrestricted educational grant process.
 The topic is agreed between the sponsor and Adis.
-However, author choice and final content are made by the editor and the recruited author.
+However, the choice of author, and the contents of the final podcast, are made by the editor and the recruited author.